 By The Canadian Press on January 10, 2021.

-The Canucks said in a release that Sunday’s cancellation was made “out of abundance of caution” and provided no further details.
+The Canucks said in a release the cancellation was made “out of abundance of caution” and provided no further details.

-The Canucks’ decision to cancel practice comes as NHL teams gear up for an abbreviated 56-game season that is set to start Wednesday, when the Canucks are scheduled to visit the Edmonton Oilers.
+The Canucks’ decision comes as NHL teams gear up for an abbreviated 56-game season that is set to start Wednesday, when the Canucks are scheduled to visit the Edmonton Oilers.

 Vancouver is the fourth team to have its training camp affected by COVID-19.